imDMK/DoubleJump/.github/ISSUE_TEMPLATE/bug_report.md

 **Plugin version**
 Use **/ver DoubleJump** command and paste here.

-**Screenshots**
+**Plugin configuration**
+Paste here your plugin configuration.

+**Screenshots or Video**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or link to video to help explain your problem.

 **Additional context**
 Add any other context about the problem here.